uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_rangeNd_cls.rst

 .. note::
     A variadic template constructor ``template <typename...
-Dims> blocked_rangeNd( const Dims&... dims )``, even if constrained by the size and type requirements for its parameter pack ``Dims``, would not be fully compliant because types in ``Dims`` would not be deducible for arguments specified as braced initialization lists, and so expressions like ``blocked_rangeNd<int, 4>{{0,1},{0,2},{0,3},{0,4}}`` would fail to compile.
+Dims> blocked_rangeNd( const Dims&... dims )``, even if constrained by the size and type requirements for its parameter pack ``Dims``, would not be fully compliant because types in ``Dims`` would not be deductible for arguments specified as braced initialization lists, and so expressions like ``blocked_rangeNd<int, 4>{{0,1},{0,2},{0,3},{0,4}}`` would fail to compile.